sofaprotocol/sofa-spec/README.md

-  "ethereumAddress": "0x...", // ethereum address of chat bot "webApp": "https://tokenapp.com", // optional, URI of web view "languages": ["en"] // list of supported languages
+  "ethereumAddress": "0x...", // ethereum address of chat bot "webApp": "https://tokenapp.com", // optional, URI of web view "languages": ["en"] // list of supported languages "initRequest": {"values": ["paymentAddress", "language"]} // hint to client that an Init message should be sent automatically when the app is opened
 }
 ```